-Can I obtain a secured business loan against a personal asset such as a property with an existing mortgage?
+Can I obtain a secured business loan against my house?

 Should an existing mortgage be in place on an asset that a business would like to use as collateral against a new business loan, it is still possible to proceed.
 In such circumstances, the lender may register a legal or equitable charge on the asset.
 The differences between these two charges are a follow: